openharmony/docs/en/application-dev/reference/apis/js-apis-abilityAccessCtrl.md

 getVersion(): Promise&lt;number&gt;

-Obtains the data version of the current permission management.
+Obtains the data version of the permission management.
 This API uses a promise to return the result.

-This is a system API.
+**System API**: This is a system API.

 **System capability**: SystemCapability.Security.AccessToken